semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ### `SEMGREP_COMMIT`

-Set `SEMGREP_BRANCH` in your CI job to correctly generate hyperlinks.
-This variable sets the commit hash for the URL.
+Set `SEMGREP_COMMIT` to define the the commit hash for the URL used to generate hyperlinks.
 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

 Examples: